datastax/spark-cassandra-connector/doc/0_quick_start.md

     resolvers += "Spark Packages Repo" at "https://dl.bintray.com/spark-packages/maven" libraryDependencies += "datastax" % "spark-cassandra-connector" % "1.6.0-s_2.11"

+The spark-packages libraries can also be used with spark-submit and spark shell, these commands will place the connector and all of its dependencies on the path of the Spark Driver and all Spark Executors.

+    $SPARK_HOME/bin/spark-shell --packages datastax:spark-cassandra-connector:1.6.0-s_2.11
+    $SPARK_HOME/bin/spark-submit --packages datastax:spark-cassandra-connector:1.6.0-s_2.11

 For the list of available versions, see:
 - https://spark-packages.org/package/datastax/spark-cassandra-connector